azhar-iqbal2942/clean-code-in-django/src/tests/README.md

 pytest -s
 # To run test and see strout|strerr
 pytest -v -s
-# To run integration test
+# To run integration tests
 pytest -v --integration

+# To only run integration tests
+pytest -v -m integration
 ```
 ---
 `pytest -v`